Los Angeles, CA (PRWEB) May 03, 2012

 Through black-owned barbershops, which represent a cultural institution of familiarity and trust, the outreach program has adopted a novel means to spread health information.
 Over 30,000 African American men have been screened in 23 cities, including New Orleans, Chicago, Atlanta, St. Louis, Washington, DC, Baltimore and California since 2007 when the outreach program was launched.
 The ultimate goal by 2014 is to screen more than a half-million African American men.

 State-wide partners of the BBHOP include Anthem Blue Cross and Medtronics.
 Both are leaders in the health care industry with Anthem providing affordable health care coverage in the state of California and Medtronics serving as the go-to resource for medical technology development.
-The outreach program is also happy to have the support of community and media partners which include: University of the Pacific, Phi Delta Chi-Professional Pharmacy Fraternity, East Main Clinic & Stockton Diabetes Intervention Center.
+The outreach program is also happy to have the support of community and media partners which include: Warehouse Shoe Sale, The Releford Foot and Ankle Clinic, Radio Free KJLH, Burke Management, Charles Drew University of Medicine and Science, CalQuits, 52 Street Positive, and the Prostate Cancer Foundation.

 About Anthem Blue Cross